goodpileus/goodpileus.github.io/_studio/calendar.md

   - path: /studio/img/calendar/jul.png
   - path: /studio/img/calendar/aug.png
   - path: /studio/img/calendar/sep.png
+  - path: /studio/img/calendar/oct.png
 ---

-<p>small print-at-home calendar that i started making for personal use but thought i could share in case anyone else wanted to use...</p>
+<p>small print-at-home calendar that i started making for personal use but thought i would share in case anyone else wanted to use...</p>
 <p>requires a ruler and knife/scissors to cut it out</p>
 <p>i'm working on them one month at a time, so i'll upload the future months as we near them</p>
 <p>pdfs: